JB395/Bits-to-Target-and-Difficulty/README.md

 ```

-The qtum-qt wallet will show lock status with the padlock icon and the Console returns “null”. qtum-cli returns no status but you can check the unlock status with `getwalletinfo` for “unlocked_until”: <UNIX timestamp>
+The qtum-qt wallet will show lock status with the padlock icon and the Console returns “null”. qtum-cli returns no status but you can check the unlock status with `getwalletinfo` for “unlocked_until”: <Unix timestamp>

 ### walletpassphrasechange "oldpassphrase" "newpassphrase"